Skip to Content

 How Long Do You Need At The Top?

-But we didn’t really hang around for much longer.
-We still checked out the view at the top and around the gondola.
+But I didn’t really hang around for much longer.
+I still checked out the view at the top and around the gondola.
+I didn’t stop for a coffee or snack even!
+Honestly, I could see spending even longer if you just grab a seat, a snack, and enjoy the views.

 What Should You Wear – Pack Layers!

-Once we started our walk to the cosmic ray station, the sun came out and the wind COMPLETELY died down.
+Once I started the walk to the cosmic ray station, the sun came out and the wind COMPLETELY died down.
 Everyone was undressing about halfway through the hike.
-Jackets came off, and hat, gloves, and scarf all went back in my backpack.
+Jackets came off, and hat, gloves, and scarf all went back in my backpack (p.s.
+I love the Fjallraven Kanken mini to fit all extra my layers!).

 On the way down I even had to take off my extra pair of pants – I was so hot!